neondatabase/website/content/docs/guides/laravel-migrations.md

 php artisan make:migration create_books_table
 ```

 These commands generate empty migration files in the `database/migrations` directory.
-Unlike frameworks like Django, Laravel does not generate the schema automatically based on the model definitions.
+Unlike frameworks such as Django, Laravel does not generate the schema automatically based on the model definitions.
 Instead, you define the schema in the migration files.

 Open the `create_authors_table` migration file and update the `up` method to define the table schema: